 Total Assets

 2022 2021

-KFC \$ 5,296 \$ 6,072
+\$ 5,296 \$ 6,072

-Pizza Hut 880 972
+880 972

-All Other Segments 381 454
+381 454

-Corporate and Unallocated (f) 5,269 5,725
+5,269 5,725

 \$ 11,826 \$ 13,223

-- (a) Amounts have not been allocated to any segment for performance reporting purposes. - (b) Includes equity income from investments in unconsolidated affiliates that operate our concepts of nil, \$50 million and \$63 million in 2022, 2021 and 2020, respectively. - (c) Primarily includes revenues and associated expenses of transactions with franchisees and unconsolidated affiliates derived from the Company's central procurement model whereby the Company centrally purchases substantially all food and paper products from suppliers then sells and delivers to KFC and Pizza Hut restaurants, including franchisees and unconsolidated affiliates that operate our concepts.
-Amounts have not been allocated to any segment for purposes of making operating decisions or assessing financial performance as the transactions are deemed corporate revenues and expenses in nature.

-- (d) In 2021, unallocated other income primarily includes gain from re-measurement of previously held equity interest in connection with the acquisition of Hangzhou KFC and the Lavazza joint venture.
-In 2020, unallocated other income primarily includes gain from re-measurement of previously held equity interest in connection with the acquisition Suzhou KFC in 2020.
-See Note 3. - (e) Primarily includes store closure impairment charges, restaurant-level impairment charges resulting from our semi-annual impairment evaluation as well as our additional impairment evaluation performed in the first quarter of 2020 in response to adverse impact from the COVID-19 pandemic.
+- (a) Amounts have not been allocated to any segment for performance reporting purposes. - (b) Includes equity income from investments in unconsolidated affiliates that operate our concepts of nil and \$50 million 2022 and 2021, respectively. - (c) Primarily includes revenues and associated expenses of transactions with franchisees and unconsolidated affiliates derived from the Company's central procurement model whereby the Company centrally purchases substantially all food and paper products from suppliers then sells and delivers to KFC and Pizza Hut restaurants, including franchisees and unconsolidated affiliates that operate our concepts.
+Amounts have not been allocated to any segment for purposes of making operating decisions or assessing financial performance as the transactions are deemed corporate revenues and expenses in nature. - (d) In 2021, unallocated other income primarily includes gain from re-measurement of previously held equity interest in connection with the acquisition of Hangzhou KFC and the Lavazza joint venture.
+See Note 3. - (e) Primarily includes store closure impairment charges, restaurant-level impairment charges resulting from our semi-annual impairment evaluation.
 See Note 13. - (f) Primarily includes cash and cash equivalents, short-term investments, investment in equity securities of Meituan, equity method investments, long-term time deposits, inventories that are centrally managed and PP&E.